allan-bonadio/squishy_electron_4/bugs.md

 😡- left tic marks rarely draw.

-√ 😀 - WELL: last points on ends have no ink so there's this black acute triangle instead of color.
-No that's right - i's zero at the ends

-- display Garland Spiral in 3d could be easy.
+- display Garland Spiral in 3d could be easy.  haha
-- Really should use Three.js    NO  !! tried it; totally wrong for what I need.

 😡- use gl.getError() (I already do in some places)

-😡- install that WebGL debugger

-- should have x axis on the bottom marked in nm
+* - should have x axis on the bottom marked in nm

-😡- the Start and Stop icons are totally bozo on Firefox.
-Time to overhaul them. not nowl..?

 ## Voltage